 PUBG (PlayerUnknown's Battlegrounds)

-In an unknown battlefield, you are a solitary devoted warrior with 100 anonymous opponents.
+On an unknown battlefield, you are a solitary devoted warrior with 100 anonymous opponents.
 You jump off the plane empty-handed, and in next to no time, you run towards weapons and armaments.
-Your endurance is in danger therefore you need to fight against enemies within a limited circular area.
-Fascinatingly, every single persona is in opposition to you and each other, too; they are battling among themselves and also are eager to defeat you.
+Your endurance is in danger.
+Therefore, you need to fight against enemies within a limited circular area.
+Fascinatingly, every persona is in opposition to you and each other, too; they are battling among themselves and are eager to defeat you.
 You can enter the terrific battlefield with a companion or in a squad of four warriors; you can either choose your partner(s) or go in with someone unfamiliar.
 You have to struggle; you slay your foe, you fight

 back for your safety, or sometimes you escape for your survival.
 You are merely a soldier in the hands of enemies.

 Interestingly, While scrimmaging, you can speak to your partner(s) and opponents.
 You can facilitate your battle colleague(s), and your combined efforts require mutual collaboration.
 With the passing time, the combat zone shrinks and gets more complicated and intricate.
 Either fight within the battle zone, or you are dead!
 You must make out the opponent’s match and play divergently to theirs.

 The foremost question addresses the motive behind the popularity of the game.
 The game-play of a player is how they set up their buttons in the game, and every competitor has his playing style.
 Let’s take an example of Football; Ronaldo has a unique approach to playing football that makes his game-play extraordinary.
 The same goes with PUBG, every PUBG player has his unique setting in the game, and they set up the game according to their finger movements.
 This feature makes PUBG so trendy.